alkavan/sdl-1.2-bare-template/README.md

 The "first commit" is the most simple template, it is tagged with v1.0.

-I will be updating this template from time to time with some other basic features i will find suitable for this template.
+I might be updating this template from time to time with some other basic features i will find suitable for this template.